Appearance

 Signal Log

-Signals pass through multiple stages.
-The status badge tells you exactly what happened to a signal:
+The status tells you exactly what happened to a signal.

 | Status | Meaning |